learning-zone/java-basics/README.md

 ## Q. ***What is the difference between aggregation and composition?***

+**1. Aggregation:**

-**Aggregation**: We call aggregation those relationships whose **objects have an independent lifecycle, but there is ownership**, and child objects cannot belong to another parent object.
+We call aggregation those relationships whose **objects have an independent lifecycle, but there is ownership**, and child objects cannot belong to another parent object.

-Example: Since Organization has Person as employees, the relationship between them is Aggregation.
+**Example:** Since Organization has Person as employees, the relationship between them is Aggregation.
 Here is how they look like in terms of Java classes

 ```java
 public class Organization {